SmithEcophysLab/ecophys_sp2021/MiniQuizzes/miniquiz7_03.18.2021.md

 2. Imagine you are a cotton farmer in West Texas and can only afford to buy enough slow release (14 day) fertilizer to apply over your field once a year.
 When would you apply it and why?

+3. Jasper Ridge question: How would a combined increase in CO2, temperature, precipitation, and nitrogen alter plant biomass and diversity?
+Use systems diagrams to explain your reasoning.